 What is up with this “electability” question?
 Is anyone else getting annoyed with this ridiculous question that lacks substantive qualifiers?
-Let’s not forget if it weren’t for the grassroots efforts for Barack Obama, he would have never been elected.
+Let’s not forget if it weren’t for the grassroots efforts on behalf of Barack Obama, his Presidency would not have happened.
 The media had deemed him “unelectable” back in 2008.

-When I first heard it, I rolled my eyes.
-I dismissed it as a stupid thing for a pundit to say.
-Then it took off on twitter, magazines, bloggers, and finally, people who I know to be smart, independent thinkers are repeating “electability” like a mantra.
+When I first heard it, I rolled my eyes, dismissing it as a stupid thing for a pundit to say.
+Then it took off on Twitter, magazines, bloggers, and finally, people who I know to be intelligent, independent thinkers are repeating “electability” like a mantra.

 To be clear, when I speak of the “Media,” I am referencing a few network employees, aka the gatekeepers, aka News Directors, and maybe a Vice President of the network.
 Despite titles, it boils down to a few men deciding what we see, hear, and think about the candidates.
 Remember, the media is supposed to be reporting on the voting trends of the public, not the other way around.